CharleyPONS/E-commerce/backend-v1/README.md

 > Using stripes CLI and webhook
 > Using JWT token for authentication and bcrypt for password security
 > Using nodemailer and express-handlebars
+> Using Oauth 2 connection for SSO with facebook

 See [Ts.ED](https://tsed.io) project for more information.